starbeamjs/docs/src/api/README.md

+---
+index: false
+dir:
+  title: API Docs
+title: API Docs
+---

 # API Docs

-::: warning
+::: warning This section is under active development

-This section has not yet been written.
+At the moment, only the [@starbeam/timeline] docs are complete.

-It is a high priority and should be ready soon.
+Completing the remaining docs is a high priority and should be done soon.

 :::

+[@starbeam/timeline]: ./timeline.md

+- [@starbeam/timeline]: The core infrastructure of Starbeam, including the rendering process and the lifetime linking machinery used by [resources].

+[resources]: ../guides/2-fundamentals/4-resources.md